You Don't Need Equipment for an Upper Body Workout

 - Then bend your elbows to lower your upper torso to do a complete push-up.

-This exercise can strengthen your upper back while toning your glutes.
+This exercise can strengthen your upper and lower back while toning your glutes.

 - Lie flat on your stomach and stretch your arms out in front of you.